henri/spb/README.md

 By default SPB will launch a private browser session (AKA incognito window) within a new isolated instance of Brave.
 Turning on Tor is possible from within the Brave session.

 With SPB installed it is possible to quickly start an isolated Tor session within the Brave Browser right from the [command line](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers).
 This is a great way to quickly access the web via the Tor network, when the protection of [Tails](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) is not required.
-The Tor project is a powerful privacy tool which is an intregal part of the [Tails](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) project.
+The Tor project is a powerful privacy tool which is an integral part of the [Tails](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) project.

-Brave also makes contributing to the Tor network stright forward with the built in [Snowflake](https://snowflake.torproject.org/) extension.
+Brave also makes contributing to the Tor network straight forward with the built in [Snowflake](https://snowflake.torproject.org/) extension.
 To enable the SnowFlake extension use [this link within Brave](brave://settings/privacy).
 Learn more about [SPB privacy](https://github.com/henri/spb#shield-privacy).

 <br/>

 #### DRM and Privacy
 [DRM](https://en.wikipedia.org/wiki/Digital_rights_management) modules such as [Widevine](https://www.widevine.com/) typically result in device or installation‑specific identifiers (sometimes key pairs).
 Such identifiers are designed to persist between sessions and unlike cookies, this identity is not cleared when you wipe browser cookies or cache.
 Keep in mind that many web [browsers are bundled with Widevine by default](https://www.reddit.com/r/brave_browser/comments/1fqdr71/what_is_this_google_widevine_i_just_noticed_that/).
 [Brave](https://brave.com/) (SPB default browser) is one of the few web browsers which (at the time writing) has opted to not bundled Widevine into the browser.
-Although, keep in mind it is possible to install the Widevine extension into Brave and you will be pompted to do this if you try to access data protected by Widevine.
+Although, keep in mind it is possible to install the Widevine extension into Brave and you will be prompted to do this if you try to access data protected by Widevine.
 If you install Widevine into an SPB template, keep in mind that this may result in additional tracking that takes place when using that template.
 For enhanced privacy protection you may want to consider a [differnt tool](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) or combine SPB with other [tools](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer) to further enhance your protection.
 Learn more about [SPB privacy](https://github.com/henri/spb/blob/main/README.md#shield-privacy).
 <br/>

 ### :lock: Security and Trust
 You should only run code and use software from sources you trust!
 If you do not trust yourself to check the project code below or you do not trust my judgment, then it is recommended to not run this code.
 The alternative is asking someone familiar with shell scripting ([BASH](https://bash.com/) and [FISH](https://fishshell.com/) are the shell scripting languages used to create SPB) to vet the code on your behalf.
-The code base of the SPB project is small (the dependicenies not so much) and so it should not take long for someone to vet the SPB code ; backlinks to publicly accessable SPB code vetting reports are welcome and we have a [special place](https://github.com/henri/spb/blob/main/CODE_VETTING.md) for these within the project.
+The code base of the SPB project is small (the dependencies not so much) and so it should not take long for someone to vet the SPB code ; back-links to publicly accessible SPB code vetting reports are welcome and we have a [special place](https://github.com/henri/spb/blob/main/CODE_VETTING.md) for these within the project.
 Just make sure if you ask someone to help you vet the code ; that you also trust them.
 With 25+ years of experience writing shell scripts, you would hope that I have learnt to test my work.

 Already have spb and fish snippets setup, you may issue the following command to have perplexity vet the code :
 ```